intel-iot-devkit/intruder-detector-cpp/application/README.md

 intruder: bicycle
 intruder: car
 ```
-This video can be downloaded directly, via the `video_downloader` python script provided.
+This video can be downloaded directly, via the `video_downloader` python script provided in the top folder of this repository.
 The script works with both python2 and python3.
 Run the following command:
 ```
 python video_downloader.py
 ```